by Elena Voronina,

 MA Hons in Psychology

 We teach Russian as a foreign language for 6+ years.
-Our teachers get often asked ‘ How long does it take to learn Russian ? ’ It’s a good question since it’s always a good idea to have some good perspective on the goal that you’re setting.
+Our teachers get often asked ‘ How long does it take to learn Russian ? ’ It’s a good question since it’s always a great idea to have some good perspective on the goal that you’re setting.
 You’ll be amazed, but reaching fluency in 3 months is within your grasp!

 Learning a new language doesn’t need to be a long process.
 If we have the right framework for learning faster, an average student with dedication can reach conversation fluency in Russian in a few months.
 Interested, if you are an average learner or your learning abilities are even of higher level?